 A foreign national who has been deported from the U.S. will find it tough to get another visa or green card allowing reentry.
 But it's not necessarily impossible.
-Reentry procedures following deportation vary, depending on the reason why the person was deported in the first place, the number of relevant violations, and more, as discussed below.
+Reentry procedures following deportation from the U.S. vary, depending on the reason why the person was deported in the first place, the number of relevant violations on record, and more, as discussed below.

-The reasons for a non-citizen's deportation usually fall into one of the following four categories:
+The reasons for non-citizens' deportation usually fall into one of four categories.
+They either:

 There are different types of waivers for each ground of removal, with the exception of security-related grounds.
-No waiver is available to an non-citizen found to pose a security threat.
+No waiver is available to an non-citizen found to pose a security threat to the United States.

 An non-citizen who was removed because of an aggravated felony likely has to stay out of the U.S. for 20 years.
 If removed for a lesser charge, the non-citizen might have to wait five or ten years before applying for a waiver.
 The severity of the grounds for removal will affect the likelihood of approval for a waiver.

-There are different restrictions on reentry depending on the reason for removal and the number of times a person has been removed.
+There are different restrictions on reentry depending on the reason for removal and the number of times they've been removed.
 The consequences become more severe following each removal.

-The consequences also vary based on whether an alien leaves the United States before removal hearings or after.
-An alien who agrees to leave the United States before attending removal hearings might be allowed to enter the United States sooner in the future than if the alien fights the removal, participates in removal hearings, and is eventually ordered to be removed.
+The consequences also vary based on whether people leave the United States before removal hearings or after.
+Those who agree to leave the United States before attending removal hearings ("voluntary departure") might be allowed to enter the United States sooner in the future than if they fight the removal, participate in removal hearings, and are eventually ordered to be removed.

 An alien who would have left the U.S. voluntarily but who could not afford the transportation to leave is also more likely to succeed in getting a waiver than someone who refused to leave voluntarily and could afford the transportation out of the U.S.